Muhammad Bilal Khan (journalist)

-Muhammad Bilal Khan (محمد بلال خان; 1 January 1997 – 16 June 2019) was a Pakistani journalist, writer, poet, social media activist and blogger.
+Muhammad Bilal Khan (محمد بلال خان; 1 January 1997 – 16 June 2019) was a Pakistani journalist, writer, poet, social media activist and YouTuber.
 He was assassinated by an unknown person in Islamabad.

 Bilal was born on 1 January 1997, in Chilas, Gilgit-Baltistan, Pakistan.
 He studied at the Gordon College Rawalpindi and was a student of Sharia at the International Islamic University Islamabad.

 He also worked for Al Wesal TV channel.

-Death
+Assassination

-On 16 June 2019 he was stabbed by an unknown person in G 9/4 area of Islamabad.
+On 16 June 2019, Bilal Khan was stabbed by an unknown person in G 9/4 area of Islamabad.
 He was laid to rest in Abbottabad.
 Human Rights Minister Shireen Mazari condemned Khan's killing and assured that the investigation.

-More than 2 years after his murder on 20 September 2021, interior minister Sheikh Rasheed Ahmad revealed in a press conference that Bilal Khan's killer, Syed Abid Ali Shah, a resident of Kurram District, had been arrested along with a dagger that was used in the murder.
+More than 2 years after his murder on 20 September 2021, interior minister Sheikh Rasheed Ahmad revealed in a press conference that Bilal Khan's killer, Syed Abid Ali Shah, a resident of Kurram District, had been arrested with a dagger that was used in the murder.